Progress

 Taking their seats at the very back was all they could do.
 Some people remained standing, having arrived just after them, piped-in music already playing.
 Sue unwound her scarf and settled in as one by one, friends of the deceased spoke of the only one present who would never speak another word upon this earth.

-was the focus of every bleary eye, as though every atrocity perpetrated on the planet were brought to focus for these few moments only upon that lonely square footage.
+A pine box was the focus of every bleary eye, as though every atrocity perpetrated on the planet were brought to focus for these few moments only upon that lonely square footage.

 "When I first met Rachel, I knew that we were going to become best friends...."